Marshall Point Lighthouse - Marshall Point Rd, Tenants Harbor, ME

 The picture above was shot with a Canon EOS M6 with an Canon 18-150 lens at 30mm.
 Aperture was 6.3, ISO 200, 1/13th shutter.

 Post processing was fairly minor.
 Even though the shot above wasn't even shot in RAW, I was able to pull red undertones from the rocks, brightened up the light on the lighthouse, and made some saturation/vibrance adjustments to bring out the color.
-But really, what you see here isn't that much different than what we saw that night.
+But really, what you see here isn't that much different than what we saw that evening.